 I really enjoyed our weekend in Romania!
 The prices for flights and hotels were low, we tried new dishes, and learned a lot about Romanian history.
 Moreover, getting around Romania was quite easy, thanks to good transportation connections and the ability to pay by card almost everywhere.

 That's all for now!
 I hope you enjoyed the article, thank you for reading to the end!
-Support the blog "so the adventures begin" by liking this post or sharing it on social media :)
+Support the blog by liking this post or sharing it on social media :)